Mark2Mark/Skedge/README.md

 ##### TODO

 - [x] Autosave text edits.
 Reopening Skedge now remembers your code.
 Thanks Georg!
-- [ ] Fix encoding.
+- [x] Fix encoding.
 Cannot save a file with words like »don’t«.
-- [ ] Display change of file in Window Title (Completeley different file handling).
+- [ ] Display change of file in Window Title (Completely different file handling).
 - [ ] Skedge has some peculiar quirks that don’t need to be transferred to the actual reporterPlugin code later.
 (For instance calling some variables and functions `global`)
 - [ ] Provide more code snippets.
 - [ ] Sophisticated syntax highlighting.